 The BC Wildlife Park is a NON PROFIT organization.
 Our Wildlife Health Centre is funded by Park admissions and donations from the public.
 If you would like to donate to our Wildlife Health Centre click here.

-In 2012, the Wildlife Health Centre released 62 rehabilitated animals back into the wild!!
+In 2013, the Fawcett Family Wildlife Health Centre released 82 rehabilitated animals back into the wild!!

 The Fawcett Family Wildlife Health Centre also incorporates a valuable partnership with Thompson Rivers University (TRU) - Animal Health Technology Program (AHT).
 This program is unique in the province and one of the few of its kind in Canada that prepares students for careers as Animal Health Technicians.
 Students assist at the BC Wildlife Park in providing very high level of veterinary care, and students learn many aspects of their course requirements while participating in animal health and wildlife rehabilitation at the Park.